scottbw/analytics-udd/udd/institution.md

 ## MODULE_VLE_MAP_MODE
 ### Description
 This property enables an institution to specify the type of relationship between the module_instance in the Student Record System and module information in the VLE, identified by MOD_INSTANCE_ID and VLE_MOD_ID respectively.
 By default, MOD_INSTANCE_ID plus VLE_MOD_ID form a unique constraint in module_VLE_map, which supports a many-to-many relationship between them.
-If MODULE_VLE_MAP_MODE is absent, a default value of 0 for this property will be assumed.
-This property value can be supplied explicitly, if desired.

-However, for some institutions an entry in the VLE is cross-listed against several modules in the Student Record System.
-In other words, a single VLE_MOD_ID maps to several MOD_INSTANCE_ID values.
-In this case, the MOD_INSTANCE_ID values in module_VLE_map must be unique, so that several MOD_INSTANCE_ID values can map to 1 VLE_MOD_ID value.
-This case removes the default constraint on VLE_MOD_ID and retains the uniqueness constraint on MOD_INSTANCE_ID.
-This is implemented through setting the MODULE_VLE_MAP_MODE property to "1".
+If absent or "0", then MOD_INSTANCE_ID plus VLE_MOD_ID form a unique constraint in module_VLE_map.

+If "1", then MOD_INSTANCE_ID values in module_VLE_map must be unique.

 ### Purpose
 To enable the constraints on the module_VLE_map entity to be varied between institutions.